 Review and Revision

-The Planetary Atmospheres Data Node is responsible for organizing the Peer Review of the NMS data sets, according to PDS policy.
-The Peer Review Committee will include a small number of scientists, selected by PADN and from outside the NMS Team, who have an interest in the anticipated data products.
-The Peer Review committee will also include NMS Team members and Planetary Atmospheres Data Node representatives.
+The Planetary Atmospheres Discipline Node is responsible for organizing the Peer Review of the NMS data sets, according to PDS policy.
+The Peer Review Committee will include a small number of scientists, selected by ATM and from outside the NMS Team, who have an interest in the anticipated data products.
+The Peer Review committee will also include NMS Team members and PDS representatives.

 For NMS there will be two such reviews.
 There will be a pre-launch review approximately 6 months from launch.
 This review will contain sample data and documentation in the format of the final archived data set.
 This sample data will be produced by the flight instrument pre-launch and will differ in the final data set only in specific values and size.
 Data format and archive method will be the equivalent.